raspishake/rsudp/README.md

 [![PyPI - Downloads](https://img.shields.io/pypi/dm/rsudp)](https://pypi.org/project/rsudp/)
 [![GitHub](https://img.shields.io/github/license/raspishake/rsudp)](https://github.com/raspishake/rsudp/blob/master/LICENSE)

 `rsudp` is a tool for receiving and interacting with UDP data sent from a Raspberry Shake seismograph.
-It contains six main features:
+It contains seven main features:
 1. Print - a debugging tool to output raw UDP output to the command line
 2. Writer - a miniSEED writer
 3. Plot - a live-plotting routine to display data as it arrives on the port, with an option to save plots some time after an `ALARM` message is read from the queue
 4. Forward - forward a data cast to another destination
 5. Alarm - an earthquake/sudden motion alert---complete with bandpass filter capability---configured to send an `ALARM` message to the queue in the event of a recursive STA/LTA alarm trigger, and optionally run some code
 6. AlertSound - a thread that plays a MP3 audio file when an `ALARM` message is read from the queue
+7. Tweeter - a thread that tweets when an `ALARM` message is read from the queue, and optionally can tweet saved plots from the plot module

 `rsudp` is written in Python but requires no coding knowledge to run.
 Simply follow the instructions to install the software, go to your Shake's web front end, configure a UDP datacast to your computer's local IP address, start rsudp from the command line, and watch the data roll in.